Usanter/multi-task-kaldi/README.md

 - `wav_test.scp` // Custom file! // A typical kaldi  list of audio files, but with only the test utterances
 - `transcripts.test` // Custom file! // A typical Kaldi transcript file, but with only the test utterances
 - `transcripts.train` // Custom file! // A typical Kaldi transcript file, but with only the train utterances
+- `segments_train` // Custom file! // A typical Kaldi segments file but with only the train utterances (this is an optional file)
+- `segments_test` // Custom file! // A typical Kaldi segments file but with only the test utterances (this is an optional file)